We can all agree that “content is king,” but not all of us have the time to constantly create increasingly more content.

 Don’t be afraid to repost on social media

-There are a couple facts about social media that many brands can forget:
+There are a couple of facts about social media that many brands can forget:

 - Not everyone sees everything you post.

 - Even people who have seen something in the past likely won’t remember now.

 This leaves your social media publishing efforts ripe for the resharing of your best (i.e. timeless) evergreen content.

 For example, a tire shop could easily repost its winter driving tips before every major storm in its region.